Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module3_dependency_removal/README.md

 Here are the optimizations applied:
  + The loop are explicitely pipelined as they were in module 2 but the tool would have pipelined these loops by default as we've seen through the module 1 results
+ + To circumvent the II violation of 5, we create multiple mult-add that we store in an array called tmp
+ + Then to avoid limited throughput because of port access we use a tmpcol array that we load at the beginning of the algorithm

   <details>
   <summary><b> + Click to expand!
 Learn about the <code>dependence</code> pragma...</b></summary>